wangonya/wangonya.com/content/posts/shallow-deep-copy-python.md

 `y` was updated externally.
 This might be a cause of bugs if for example a value is updated by an external library and other variables are affected.

-This can be prevented by either creating shallow/deep copies of objects instead of using assignment.
+This can be prevented by creating shallow/deep copies of objects instead of using assignment.

 ## shallow copy